 What the Great Pyrenees eats has a significant influence on its overall health and well-being.

 The Great Pyrenees is not like your average Pomeranian or Golden Retriever!
 They have unique needs to sustain their distinct bodies.
 As a result, cheap kibble just won't do.

 Fortunately, there are some great dog food products out there that will serve your Great Pyrenees well for years to come.
 Here are some of our favorites!

-7 of the Best Dog Foods for Great Pyrenees
+Best Dog Food for Great Pyrenees - Top 7

 1. American Journey Active Life Large Breed Salmon & Brown Rice Recipe

 American Journey is a fantastic brand that caters to a wide range of lifestyles.
 This particular formula is geared towards large active dogs.
 It contains about 24 percent protein.

 Most of that comes from salmon and fish meal.
 Not only is fish a premium protein source filled with amino acids, but it also provides omega fatty acids to support the skin.

 The recipe is free of unnecessary fillers, preservatives, and byproducts.
 Instead, it has a blend of antioxidants, vitamins, and minerals to keep your dog's health in check.

 2. Blue Buffalo Large Breed Adult Lamb & Brown Rice Recipe Dry Dog Food